Steellow/mysli-flutter/README.md

   - Disable trash can button when none ticked
   - Show nice icon when empty
   - Grouped list package?
-  - Remember & suggest old items
+  - Suggestions
     - Press & hold suggestion to delete it
+    - Add HydratedMixin
   - Categories
-  - Click to check
-    - Move to bottom of list
   - Add +1 amount if item is already in the list
   - Change swipeable to buttons
     - Easier to customize and maintain